USS Puffer (SS-268): Third and fourth war patrols, February – June 1944

 Puffer departed for her third war patrol, in the South China Sea, 4 February.
 On 22 February, she sank the 15,105-ton transport Teikyo Maru.
 Returning to Fremantle 4 April, she departed again on her fourth war patrol on 30 April for Madoera Straits, Makassar Straits and the Sulu Sea.
 She acted as life guard for the first Allied carrier strike on Soerabaia, sank 3,181-ton freighter Shinryu Maru 18 May, then on 5 June, attacked three tankers, sinking 2,166-ton Ashizuri and 2,500-ton Takasaki.
 She ended this most successful patrol, for which she received the Navy Unit Commendation, at Fremantle 21 June.

 Fifth war patrol, July 1944 – ~ 1944

 On 14 July Puffer departed for her fifth war patrol, in Makassar Straits, the Celebes, Sulu, and South China Seas.
 She made contact with a submarine tender screened by five escorts on 21 July, spending three days following the group and using all but nine torpedoes to sink the tender.

-Twenty-three days later, on 12 August, she made contact with a ten large vessels and their escorts.
+Twenty-three days later, on 12 August, she made contact with ten large vessels and their escorts.
 Five of the remaining nine torpedoes sank the 5,113-ton tanker Teikon Maru and a large freighter, with enough damage to beach another tanker.
 She completed the patrol at Pearl Harbor, whence she continued on to Mare Island for overhaul.